-For over 80 years, World Relief has been serving refugees and other immigrants around the world and in the U.S. so we know the issues backwards and forwards.
-It is our desire to equip you with the facts behind immigration as well as serve your spirit as you prepare for election day.
+For over 80 years, World Relief has been serving refugees and other immigrants globally and in the U.S. Those 80 years have taught us a lot, and we want to share that knowledge with you.
+It is our desire to equip you not only with accurate information but also with the tools to faithfully respond.

-In this toolkit you'll find the mission behind World Relief's work, important terms to know when it comes to immigration, explanations that counter the most common immigration myths, practical steps you can take to advocate in your community and intentional audio prayers to guide you as you learn.
+In this toolkit you'll find the mission behind World Relief's work, key policies to watch this year, important terms to know when it comes to immigration, explanations that counter the most common immigration myths and practical steps you can take to advocate in your community.